Facilitation des échanges et évaluation en douane

 Introduction: “disruptive…” or (just) “emerging” technologies?

-When we talk about “disruptive technologies” what exactly do we mean?
-According to the Cambridge Dictionary a disruptive technology is a new technology that completely changes the way things are done.
-Even though we cannot be certain which technologies will accomplish this in the future the public has over the past years broadly accepted “disruptive technologies” as a term which refers to blockchain the Internet of Things artificial intelligence virtual reality drones 3D printing and other cutting-edge technologies which are the subject of this Study Report.
+When we talk about “disruptive technologies”, what exactly do we mean?
+According to the Cambridge Dictionary, a disruptive technology is a new technology that completely changes the way things are done.
+Even though we cannot be certain which technologies will accomplish this in the future, the public has over the past years broadly accepted “disruptive technologies” as a term which refers to blockchain, the Internet of Things, artificial intelligence, virtual Read More

 Conclusion

 The findings from the Study Report and the case studies provided in the Annex reflect a high level of Customs interest and activity in the testing and implementation of three groups of technologies in particular.
-Over half of the Members that responded to the WCO’s 2021 ACS are already using IoT AI and ML while only two respondents are currently deploying blockchain technology.
-Information on numerous pilot projects and PoCs shared by the Customs administrations and other stakeholders show the interest in expanding the use of these technologies as well as the confidence in the benefits they will bring to Customs in achieving its objectives and supporting cross-border trade.
+Over half of the Members that responded to the WCO’s 2021 ACS are already using IoT, AI, and ML, while only two respondents are currently deploying blockchain technology.
+Information on numerous pilot projects and PoCs shared by the Cus Read More

 Foreword by the WCO Secretary General

-Understanding the need to keep abreast of developments in the field of disruptive technologies and to seek to understand the challenges and opportunities they bring to Customs and border management we are presenting an updated version of the Study Report on Disruptive Technologies.
-In the three years since it was first published it has served as an important source of information.
-However considering the numerous pilot projects and progress that has been achieved in the meantime we believe the time is right to provide an update to ensure that Members the trading community and other stakeholders are well informed about the latest developments on the ground that can further support implementation of WCO standards such as the Revised Kyoto Convention.
+Understanding the need to keep abreast of developments in the field of disruptive technologies and to seek to understand the challenges and opportunities they bring to Customs and border management, we are presenting an updated version of the Study Report on Disruptive Technologies.
+In the three years since it was first published, it has served as an important source of information.
+However, considering the numerous pilot projects and progress th Read More

 Foreword

 I have long been concerned by illicit trade.
-As Finance Minister in my home country Nigeria I witnessed how it harms societies and impedes economic growth and development.
-Although the full scale of illicit trade is often obscured by its clandestine nature there is little doubt about its impacts.
+As Finance Minister in my home country, Nigeria, I witnessed how it harms societies and impedes economic growth and development.
+Although the full scale of illicit trade is often obscured by its clandestine nature, there is little doubt about its impacts.
 Spurious products threaten people’s health as well as their livelihoods.
-Illicit trade undermines legitimate business activity abets corruption and acts as a drain on the revenue and resources governments need to address critical social and economic priorities.
-And when illicit traders join forces with corrupt officials and financiers the negative impacts are amplified.
-Illicit trade leaves no country developing or developed untouched.
+Illicit trade undermines legitimate business activity, abets corruption, and acts as a d Read More

 Russia - Tariff Treatment of Certain Agricultural and Manufacturing Products

-On 18 August 1997 the EC requested consultations with the US in respect of a ban on imports of poultry and poultry products from the EC by the US Department of Agriculture’s Food Safety Inspection Service and any related measures.
-The EC contended that although the ban is allegedly on grounds of product safety the ban does not indicate the grounds upon which EC poultry products have suddenly become ineligible for entry into the US market.
-The EC considered that the ban is inconsistent with Articles I III X and XI of GATT 1994 Articles 2 3 4 5 8 and Annex C of the SPS Agreement or Article 2 and 5 of the TBT Agreement.
+On 18 August 1997, the EC requested consultations with the US in respect of a ban on imports of poultry and poultry products from the EC by the US Department of Agriculture’s Food Safety Inspection Service, and any related measures.
+The EC contended that although the ban is allegedly on grounds of product safety, the ban does not indicate the grounds upon which EC poultry products have suddenly become ineligible for entry into the US mark Read More

 Russie - Traitement tarifaire de certains produits agricoles et manufacturés